IndrajeetPatil/ggstatsplot/README.md

 ## Usage

-Here are examples of the three main functions currently supported in `ggstatsplot`:
+Here are examples of the main functions currently supported in `ggstatsplot`:

   - `ggbetweenstats`